HenrikWarf/notebook-demo1/README.md

 ### Demo 16 - Tensorflow Regression and Classification
 Here we create a very simple regression model and then move to a binary classification model all using Tensorflow

+### Demo 17 - AI Platform Pipelines (Hosted) using Kubeflow as Framework
+Binary classification model using tensorflowm and creating pipeline with kubeflow pipelines.